 - Develop enthusiasm and a keen interest in programming

 Q7: What is the teacher’s background?

-A7: Mr. Anson Zhao has more than 25 years of experience in IT and is a trained instructor by Trillium Learning in the A World Bridge® teaching methods.
-He has taught AWB computer programming at Northern for five years.
+A7: Mr. Anson Zhao has more than 25 years of experience in IT and is a trained instructor.
+He has taught computer programming at Northern Academy for four years.

 Q8: What do I need to prepare for this class?